Orestes Quércia: Elections

-After having supported the victorious campaign Gilberto Kassab (DEM) for mayor of São Paulo in 2008, Quercia was approached by several political leaders to have his support in the 2010 elections as well. the PSDB, Quercia's party and PMDB entered into partnership supported by Jose Serra, Geraldo Alckmin and Aloysio Nunes.
+After having supported the victorious campaign Gilberto Kassab (DEM) for mayor of São Paulo in 2008, Quércia was approached by several political leaders to have his support in the 2010 elections as well. the PSDB, Quercia's party and PMDB entered into partnership supported by José Serra, Geraldo Alckmin and Aloysio Nunes.
 The PT, on the other hand, relied on the movement of President Luiz Inácio Lula da Silva to hold PMDB ruling as vice president.
-To strengthen the PMDB in São Paulo, Quercia toured many places in the interior getting support from other parties leaders to unite for the election of 2010.
-But due to a prostate cancer, he left the nomination to the São Paulo Senate on September 6, 2010, to treat the cancer.
+To strengthen the PMDB in São Paulo, Quércia toured many places in the interior getting support from other parties leaders to unite for the election of 2010.
+But due to a prostate cancer, he rejected the nomination to the São Paulo Senate on September 6, 2010.